chunkai-meng/knowledge-base/Format datetime object in Python.md

-# Three way to format datetime object in Python
+# Format datetime object in Python

 1. Dates have a default representation, but you may want to print them in a specific format.
 In that case, you can get a custom string representation using the `strftime()` method.